Flu is a virus that spreads easily and makes you feel really poorly. Don’t worry though, you can stop the virus in its tracks!

 Find out more about how to be a flu hero and stop the flu virus in its tracks:

 Before coming to school to give the nasal flu vaccine to children, the nurse sends a letter home so your parents or carers can agree that you can have the vaccination.

-After you have seen a nurse, you will get a certificate to say that you have had the nasal flu spray.
-Make sure you show that to your parents or carer.
+After you’ve had the vaccination, you’ll get a certificate to say that you have had it.
+Make sure you show it to your parents or carers!
 It tells them about what happened and it is important that they read it.

 Sometimes after having the vaccine you can feel a little unwell.
-You might have a headache or a fever or not feel too hungry.
-This does not happen to everyone, but you should tell your parents or a grown-up looking after you how you feel.
+You might have a headache or a fever or not feel very hungry.
+This doesn’t happen to everyone, but if you do feel a bit funny, tell your teachers or your parents or carers.